Bridgerton “After the Rain” Spoilers Ahead

 Where does all this leave the Featheringtons?
 Well at least their deadbeat worthless father is gone and hopefully they don’t have to worry about their dowries or finances being thrown away and threatened again.
 I said this last week, but truly, the series’ biggest flaw was including Lord Featherington.
 I could not care a single ounce about the character.
 At the end of the day, they are going to be better off.
 But what this did however was make me appreciate Portia that much more.
 She’s not likable, she isn’t meant to be, but Polly Walker’s performances as Lady Featherington are topnotch astounding.
 She’s a class act in every way from the utter horror when she cried realizing he’d gambled with their estate to the surprising vulnerability she spoke to Marina with when asked how she’d lived as long as she had with a man she didn’t love.

-Portia’s surprising sincerity in that moment was the unexpected gift in this episode.
+Portia’s surprising sincerity in that moment was the unexpected gift in Bridgerton’s “After the Rain.”
 I didn’t think she’d approach Marina with kindness, but I’m glad she did so.
 Stating that you find ways in your babies, and noting that Marina is much stronger than she was is a beautiful send off to the character.

 As we know by now, Sir Phillip Crane has found Marina and he reveals the terrible news we’ve all been expecting, which is that George died in battle.
 But what’s lovely in all this is that Marina was right in the belief that what they had was love, and Ruby Barker put on a fantastic performance as she cried telling Daphne that he loved her all along—she’d pegged him a villain, but he was willing to be the father their child needed.
 And in an episode where choice matters, marrying Phillip had to be Marina’s, and she agrees to it only after she realizes the tea hasn’t worked.